Guides

 • What services you are approved for — residential care, home care, respite, or a combination.

-• Your approved level of care — for home care, this is one of four package levels; for residential, it confirms eligibility.
+• Your approved level of care — for home support, this is your Support at Home classification (or a legacy Home Care Package level if you entered before 1 November 2025); for residential, it confirms eligibility.

 • Your support plan — a tailored document summarising the assessor's recommendations.

-• Key dates — including the 56-day window and any review rights.
+• Key dates — including the 56-day home care window (if applicable) and any review rights.

 Read the letter carefully with your family.
 Save both the letter and the support plan in a safe place — you will need them when talking to providers.